Brendan O’Shea, MPH

 Sarah Gao, MPH

 Sarah completed her MPH degree in Epidemiology at the University of Michigan after receiving a Bachelor’s degree in History and the Study of Women, Gender, and Sexuality from Rice University.
-She worked with the KRG for her MPH capstone project, which uses HAALSI data to explore the relationship between distance to adult children and cognitive health.
+She worked with the SEGA Research Group for her MPH capstone project, which uses HAALSI data to explore the relationship between distance to adult children and cognitive health.
 She is interested in social and spatial epidemiology, as well as the impact of structural inequalities on health across the life course.
 In her free time, she enjoys rock climbing, yoga, and walking her dog, Sasha!

 Sarah is currently a Research Assistant at the Harvard Center for Population and Development Studies at the Harvard T. H. Chan School of Public Health.